-Fatal Facts describe cases that are representative of employers who failed to identify and correct hazardous working conditions leading to fatalities at their worksites.
+Fatal Facts describe cases that are representative of hazardous working conditions leading to fatalities at worksites.
 The documents offer ideas on how to correct these hazards and educate workers about safe work practices.

 Agriculture